-Society has an issue with people finding self-worth and value in their amazing accomplishments, many people find it hard to do anything without some form of external validation.
+Society has an issue with people finding self-worth and value in their outstanding accomplishments, and many people find it hard to do anything without some form of external validation.

 Hiking the Appalachian Trail is a great accomplishment that can open up opportunities for hikers to find a strong sense of self-worth and value outside of what is typically given by society.

-This isn’t an accomplishment only for the fittest people on earth, the smartest brains on earth, nor some specialized skill only a few possess.
-This trail is completed by having willpower and determination when others quit you get to choose to stay, building the most valuable muscle of all, your mind.
+This isn’t an accomplishment only for the fittest people on earth, the smartest brains, nor some specialized skill only a few possess.
+This trail is completed by willpower and determination.
+When others quit you get to choose to stay, building the most valuable muscle of all, your mind.

-There are some stubborn myths that hold people up, but they are being slowly being seen as myths with YouTuber’s and people broadcasting their hikes and showing that the trail is a friendly and a perfect place to reboot you.
+Some stubborn myths hold people up, but they are slowly being seen as myths with YouTubers and people broadcasting their hikes and showing that the trail is a friendly and perfect place to reboot you.